PRO-2684/Auto-Prompt-Optimize/README.md

 3. Let the agent enhance each prompt based on corresponding evaluation result, so we now have $2k$ prompts.
 4. [Evaluate](#evaluation) each prompt (if not already evaluated) on randomly-selected $e$ samples from the training set, and randomly select $k$ prompts with the weighted probability of their scores.
 5. Repeat steps 3-4 for $r$ rounds.
-6. Output the best prompt with the highest score.
+6. Select the best prompt with the highest score and evaluate it against the evaluation set.

 ### Evaluation